Training Language Models to Explain Their Own Computations: Discussion: Self-Consistency as a Framework for Interpretability

 This paper explores improving model faithfulness and interpretability by training models to generate explanations consistent with outcomes of interpretability procedures.
-Across two question types, we find evidence that generated explanations take advantage of models' privileged access to their own internal mechanisms, and on the third, we find evidence of explainer models having privileged \textit{target} access to their own internals.
-Quantifying how factors such as explainer model capacity, target model complexity, task difficulty, etc. influence the emergence or manifestation of privileged access remains an important question for future work.
+Across three question types, we find evidence that generated explanations take advantage of models' privileged access to their own internal mechanisms.
+Quantifying how explainer model capacity, target model complexity, task difficulty, etc. influence the emergence or manifestation of privileged access remains an important question for future work.

-In a general sense, our results suggest that objectives that enforce \textit{self-consistency} between models' behavior and explanations may provide an avenue towards more scalable interpretability methods, faithful explanations, and alignment guarantees.
-The experiments in this paper derived (self-)explanation objectives from feature description, activation patching and input ablation techniques.
-Generalized versions of these objectives could in principle be applied to any method for generating ground-truth descriptions of model computation or behavior, e.g.\ to describe inferred user traits, surface adversarial triggers, or summarize influential training examples~\citep{chen2024designingdashboardtransparencycontrol,Wallace2019Triggers,pmlr-v70-koh17a}.

-One natural extension would also optimize for consistency in a stronger sense: rather than having fine-tuned explainer models explain static target models, enforce that the target model is always identical to the explainer model.
-Perhaps more interestingly, these objectives could be applied in the \emph{reverse} direction, fine-tuning models so that their behavior matches generated explanations, which might be normatively correct even if inaccurate as descriptions of models themselves.
-Applied in this way, consistency fine-tuning could provide a new mechanism for ``unsupervised alignment'' without relying on large preference datasets or reinforcement learning procedures.
+In a general sense, our results suggest that objectives that enforce \textit{self-consistency}~\citep{ConcurrentWork1} between models' behavior and explanations may provide an avenue towards more scalable interpretability methods, faithful explanations, and alignment guarantees.
+Generalized versions of our objectives could be applied to any method for generating ground-truth descriptions of model computation or behavior, e.g.\ to describe inferred user traits, surface adversarial triggers, or summarize influential training examples.
+These objectives could also be applied in the \emph{reverse} direction, fine-tuning models so that their behavior matches generated explanations, which might be normatively correct even if inaccurate as self-descriptions.
+This could provide a new mechanism for ``unsupervised alignment'' without relying on large preference datasets or reinforcement learning procedures.